To,

 c) The Balance Sheet, the Statement of Profit and Loss, the Statement of Cash Flow and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account.

-d) Except for the matters stated in paragraph 3 to 6 of the Report under basis for qualified opinion, in our opinion, the aforesaid standalone financial statements comply with the Ind AS Specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014.
+d) Except for the matters stated in paragraph 3 to 6 of the Report under basis for qualified opinion, In our opinion, the aforesaid standalone financial statements comply with accounting standards as specified under Section 133 of the Act.

 e) The matters described in the Basis for Qualified Opinion paragraph above, in our opinion, may have an adverse effect on the functioning of the Company.